Bayesian hierarchical weighting adjustment and survey inference

 \subsection{Computation}

 The Bayesian hierarchical prediction and weighting inference procedure is reproducible and scalable.
 We implement the proposed structured prior distributions in the open source R package {\tt rstanarm}~\citep{rstanarm}.
 The computation codes are available online~\citep{code:si} for public use.
 We present the example code for the real data application in Appendix~\ref{code} to demonstrate the user-friendly and efficient computation interface, where survey practitioners can straightforwardly use and adapt.
 The fully Bayesian inference is realized via Stan.
 As open source and user-friendly software, Stan contributes to the wide application of Bayesian modeling.
 Survey practitioners resist model-based approaches mainly due to computation burden.
 However, model-based methods are ready to face the new challenges on big survey data, such as unbalanced cell structure, combining multiple surveys and analyzing streaming data.
-The development of Stan can improve the generalization of model-based approach and provide the computational platform for the unified survey inference framework.
+The development of Stan can improve the generalization of the model-based approach and provide the computational platform for the unified survey inference framework.

 In our implementation, the Markov chain Monte Carlo samples mix well and the chains converge quickly.
 The fast computation speed widens the usability of model-based survey inference approaches.
 The proposed prior specification improves the stability for smoothed weights under partial pooling.
-To illustrate the capability of variable selection and hierarchy maintenance and the resulting efficiency gains, we compare the posterior estimation with that under independent prior setting but without the multiplicative scale constraint, which is similar with Horseshoe prior under group specification, called as independent prior distributions in the paper.
-We compare the model-based weights with classical weights in Section~\ref{simulation} and~\ref{application} to demonstrate the calibration for design-based properties.
+We compare the model-based weights with classical weights in Section~\ref{simulation} and~\ref{application} to demonstrate the calibration for design-based properties~\citep{CalibratedBayes:Little11}.
 Furthermore, we illustrate the proposed improvement for domain estimation under unbalanced and sparse sample cell structure.